Passengers with disabilities

 To our customers with disabilities or special needs

-Because there are many disabilities that are not visible, we depend on the information that you provide us to give you the best service based on your needs.
-To avoid making you uncomfortable with questions regarding your disability, we would like you to inform us which services you need to make your trip a pleasant one.
+As there are many disabilities that are not visible, we rely on the information you provide us to give you the best service fitting to your needs.
+To avoid making you uncomfortable with questions regarding your disability, we would appreciate you to let us know which services you need to make your trip a pleasant one.
 Except for a few cases of special assistance (*), our services for customers with disabilities are free of charge.
-You can contact our Reservations Call Center to inquire about the services we offer at an additional cost: 5133-4000 in the metropolitan area of Mexico City, and 01-800-021-4000 from any state in Mexico—go to option 3 in our menu in both choices.
+You can contact our Reservations Call Center to inquire about the services we offer at an additional cost: 5133-4000 for Mexico City, and 01-800-021-4000 from any state in Mexico—go to option 3 in our menu in both choices.
 To contact us from anywhere around the world, dial 00 +52 (55) 5133-4000, and choose option 3.

 (Services such as on board therapeutic oxygen, oxygen concentrator, gurney, incubator, etc., may have additional charges depending on the equipment or space required and the itinerary).

-As a global and modern airline, Aeromexico offers its customers with disabilities several services that go far beyond what you would expect.
-Give us the chance to make your trip a comfortable experience.
+As a global and modern airline, Aeromexico offers a renge of services for its customers with disabilities exceeding every expectation.
+Give us an opportunity to make your trip a comfortable experience.

 We are aware that you will probably require special services upon your arrival at the airport, and we do our best to offer them to you.
-Continue reading to find out more about our services so that you can request them in time.
+Keep on reading to find out more about our services so that you can request them in time.

 Services for Passengers with Disabilities